jscissr/react-polymer/README.md

 *Use Polymer elements in React*

+react-polymer now supports Polymer 2.0!
+If you need to use Polymer 1.0 please use v3

 Since [this change](https://github.com/facebook/react/pull/1551) you can put Polymer elements into React components and at first glance it just works: